securitybunker/databunker/README.md

 When your customer asks for his **right to be forgotten** legal right, his private records will be wiped out of the Data Bunker database, giving you the possibility to leave all internal databases unchanged.

+Upon user removal request, Data bunker can call your backend script with the user details.
+You need to handle these requests and remove user records from 3rd party processing companies.
+For example from web recording services, from email gateways, etc...

 ![Forget me](images/ui-forget-me.png)

 **NOTE**: You just need to make sure that you do not have any user identifiable information in your other databases, logs, files.

-**NOTE2**: Data bunker can call your backend script on user removal.
-You need to handle these requests and remove user records from 3rd party processing companies.
-For example from web recording services, from email gateways, etc...

 ## Right to rectification/ Data Accuracy

-Your customer/user can log in to his personal account at Data Bunker and change his records.
-Data Bunker will fire a callback operation when a user action takes place.
+Your customer/user can log in to his personal account at Data Bunker and change his records, for example change Name.
+Data Bunker can fire a callback operation with a user details, when a user action takes place.

 ![Change profile](images/ui-profile-edit-and-save.png)